Join Our FREE Live Webinar

-contracts legal wholesale real estate wholesaling real estate Sep 21, 2021
+contracts legal real estate investing strategies wholesale real estate wholesaling real estate May 10, 2024

-Real estate wholesaling is an investment technique that has recently become quite popular because –
+Real estate wholesaling is an investment technique that has recently become quite popular for several reasons:

-• Real estate investing using a wholesale strategy requires little in terms of capital requirements, except that which is required for an earnest money deposit.
+• Real estate investing using a wholesale strategy requires little capital requirements, except for the amount required for an earnest money deposit.

 • Real estate wholesaling allows new investors to gain practical experience, which includes building referral relationships with lenders and curating a buyers list of cash buyers.